Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 Numpad5=$~4
 Numpad1=$~5
 ```
+## Quick Cast

-Quick cast: The assigned key is also the spell for quick cast, unsign spells that do not need quick cast.
+The assigned key is also the spell for quick cast, unsign spells that do not need quick cast.

+## Probe Quick Cast
-Probes quick cast, only can be assign to number 1-8
+only can be assign to number 1-8

-Quick cast meaning: its basically cast that spell on mouse hover without needing to left click.
+**Quick cast meaning: its basically cast that spell on mouse hover without needing to left click or right click.**

+## No Mouse
+For laptop users to remap a key to left click or right click

 ## Default hotkeys:
 Enter: temporary disable all inventory and quick cast functions for wc3 ingame chat.
 Can be turnned off in settings